Earthworm Jim 3D: Reception

 Earthworm Jim 3D received mixed reviews on both platforms according to the review aggregation website GameRankings.

 The game was not considered either a critical or commercial success.
-Many reviews called the game uninspired, mediocre, and unable to compete with many other similar, higher reviewed platform games at the time, such as Super Mario 64, Rayman 2, or Banjo Kazooie.
+Many reviews called the game uninspired, mediocre, and unable to compete with many other similar, higher reviewed platform games at the time, such as Super Mario 64, Rayman 2, or Banjo-Kazooie.
 A major complaint was the game's camera, with GameSpot's Nintendo 64 version review stating that they felt the camera was on a "kamikaze mission to destroy the game".
 GameSpot's review of the Windows version was even more negative, concluding with "Earthworm Jim 3D has something to discourage all types of people from playing it.
 Fans of the series will be disappointed by the lackluster translation of the characters into three dimensions.
 Everyone else will be frustrated by the horrible camera."
 IGN was slightly more forgiving for the Nintendo 64 version, praising sound, graphics, and presentation, but still criticizing the camera and lasting appeal.
 Jeff Lundrigan of NextGen said that the music of the same console version was "annoying".

 In one review, Boba Fatt of GamePro called the Nintendo 64 version "a disappointing experience that's more enraging than fun.
 Avoid this washout at all costs."
 In another review, iBot said, "Earthworm Jim's crazy antics have made it to N64, but it appears that the system wasn't ready for him.
 As 3D platformers go, Earthworm Jim 3D is middle of the road, which is frustrating because he's a character that's a lot of fun."

+The PC version was nominated for the "Worst Game of the Year" award at GameSpot's Best and Worst of 2000 Awards, which went to Blaze and Blade: Eternal Quest.